 The Eastern Orthodox theologian Thomas Hopko put the same thought this way: “The almighty God reveals Himself as an infinitely humble, totally self-emptying and absolutely ruthless and relentless lover of sinners.”
 And yet it remains the measure of this love that God will not overrule us.
 He wants us to be and He wants us to want Him to be.
 But he will not force it.
 The great Czech priest, philosopher, and dissident Tomáš Halík—who stood against the totalitarian will—says it well:

 [God’s] respect for the gift of freedom—the greatest gift that we receive from our nature—means that his explicit presence in my life (my encounter with him in faith and dwelling with him in love) presupposes and requires that yearning “I want.”
 God has no wish to break his way into our hearts like an uninvited guest.
 He wants to enter through the gate of freedom, the gate of yearning love.
 As the mystics would say: God himself yearns for our yearning.

 The catechetical inquiry regarding the chief end of man is properly resolved with the assertion that man’s primary purpose is to glorify God and to enjoy Him forever.
 We can safely presuppose however that this is only true when humanity is the subject.
-When we are speaking of the Divine perspective it is more true to say that our chief purpose—the end for which we were created—is, in the first place, so that God might enjoy us and know us forever.
-A part of me trembles to say this, lest the lighting strike, but I cannot see it any other way.
-This has nothing immediately to do with our own worth—we do not directly deserve this Holy regard.
-God loves us because God loves to love.
+When we are speaking of the Divine perspective it is surely more true to say that our chief purpose—the end for which we were created—is, in the first place, so that God might enjoy us and know us forever.
+A part of me trembles to say this, lest the lighting strike–I know it might smack of blasphemy–but I cannot see it any other way.
+This has nothing immediately to do with our own worth—we do not directly deserve this Holy regard (though the fact of the crucifixion suggests God finds us very valuable indeed).
+Rather, God loves us because God loves to love.
 And His love makes us worthy of being loved.
 I think that’s just how love works.